SwiftGen/SwiftGen/README.md

 You can use `--help` on `swiftgen` or one of its subcommand to see the detailed usage.

+You can also see in the [wiki](https://github.com/AliSoftware/SwiftGen/wiki) some additional doc about how to [integrate SwiftGen in your Continuous Integration](https://github.com/AliSoftware/SwiftGen/wiki/Continuous-Integration) (Travis-CI, CircleCI, Jenkins, …) and how to [integrate in your Xcode project](https://github.com/AliSoftware/SwiftGen/wiki/Integrate-SwiftGen-in-an-xcodeproj) so it rebuild the constants every time you build.

 ## Templates

 SwiftGen uses [Stencil](https://github.com/kylef/Stencil) as its template engine.